Ecommerce Credit Card Processing Web Header

 Termination fees.
 Some payment processors will charge businesses a termination fee if they choose to end their contract early.
 This makes it costly to switch providers if you aren’t happy with the service.
 Consider looking for a virtual terminal that doesn’t enforce a cancellation fee.

-Now that we’ve established the fundamentals of eCommerce credit card processing, let’s look at the steps you should stake to set up the system in your business.
+Now that we’ve established the fundamentals of ecommerce credit card processing, let’s look at the steps you should take to set up the system in your business.

 Decide which payment processor to use